cortexrd/Knack-Toolkit-Library/README.md

 Here, the form’s visible title will be “Customer Sales”, and when submitted successfully, the two views with the title “Client Sales” and “Store Sales” will be refreshed.

-**\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewFlags.
+**\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewKeywords.

 ### Using view’s Description text box as keywords to trigger special behavior